 A number of significant challenges arose during project implementation.
-The MVP's commitment to working within government systems meant that interventions had to be agreed to by the district government office and sometimes by the national government, thus slowing decisionmaking in some situations.
-In particular, the recruitment of health personnel at the health clinics proved difficult as these new positions had to be approved by the Ministry of Health.
-The MVP provides salary top-ups to attract competent staff to the health clinics and Yala subdistrict hospital.
-This has led to some level of resentment between the government health workers and the new health staff employed through the MVP.
-While new recruits enjoy higher pay, their full integration into the health-care system as government employees is not guaranteed beyond the project.
-Overall, salary top-ups have been a contentious issue.
-Although the Government of Kenya has successfully introduced an allowance scheme for medical doctors, dentists and pharmacists, it currently is not considering the introduction of financial or non-financial incentives for nurses and other lower cadres due to fiscal constraints (Mathauer and Imhoff, 2006).
+The MVP's commitment to working within government systems meant that interventions had to be agreed to by the district government office an allowance scheme for medical doctors, dentists and pharmacists, it currently is not considering the introduction of financial or non-financial incentives for nurses and other lower cadres due to fiscal constraints (Mathauer and Imhoff, 2006).